Alfresco/alfresco-ng2-components/docs/dev-containers.md

 > `@devcontainers/cli`, mount `~/.gnupg`, `~/.gitconfig`, and the agent sockets
 > yourself.

-### Option B: Sign Commits on Host

-Policy alternative for strongest key isolation:

-- Keep private signing keys only on the host.
+### Alternatives

+If your team prefers a different signing model, use one of these:

-- Do development in the container, then commit from a host terminal.
+- **Host-only signing**: do development in the container, then commit/sign from a host terminal.

-### Option C: Unsigned Commits in Container, Signed Merge in CI/Host

-Policy alternative for simpler contributor setup:

-- Commit in container without local signing.
-- Enforce signing at merge/release time in host/CI controls.
+- **CI/host merge signing**: allow unsigned local commits, enforce signing at merge/release time.

 ### Practical Daily Pattern